We want all of our visitors to enjoy Duxford Air Shows.

-The disabled enclosure is located on the flight line in the American Zone opposite the American Air Museum.
-It should take between 5-10 minutes to travel to the seating area from the disabled car park.
-This seating area is offered free of charge to you.
+The enclosure for visitors with a disability is located on the flight line in the American Zone opposite the American Air Museum.
+It should take between 5-10 minutes to travel to the seating area from the blue badge parking area.
+This seating area is offered free of charge.

 The accessible seating area includes:

-The Flightline Walk is on tarmac with level access.
+The Flightline Experience is on tarmac with level access.
 If you require assistance please ask a member of staff who will be happy to help.

 Accessible toilets can be found across the site.
-There is 1 toilet within the disabled seating enclosure and a further 2 toilets situated in the disabled car parking area.
+There is 1 toilet within the seating enclosure for visitors with a disability and a further 2 toilets situated in the blue badge parking area.

 Further accessible toilets can be found across the site in the following locations: 6 toilets in AirSpace (2 upstairs, 4 downstairs), 1 toilet next to the Workshop Restaurant, 2 toilets between Hangar 5 and the American Air Museum, 2 toilets in the American Air Museum (both located downstairs and accessible via ramps) and 1 toilet in Land warfare (located downstairs and accessible via the lift).

 Guide dogs and registered assistance dogs are permitted onsite, but as IWM Duxford is a working airfield, please do not bring pet dogs to Duxford Air Shows.